drorlab/pensa/tutorial/README.md

 This repository provides a python library and several ready-to-use [python scripts](https://github.com/drorlab/pensa/tree/master/scripts).
 We explain the library in a [Jupyter Notebook](https://github.com/drorlab/pensa/blob/master/tutorial/PENSA_Tutorial.ipynb) and the scripts in the section below.
 All of this requires that the library is installed (as explained [here](https://github.com/drorlab/pensa#installation)).

-The following assumes that you have cloned the PENSA repository to your home directory (```~/```) and that you work on the Sherlock cluster at Stanford.
-If this is not the case, you should adapt the file paths accordingly.

-A note for Sherlock users: It might be useful to copy the tutorial folder to ```$OAK``` and run the scripts from there.
-Storage in the home directories is quite limited.

 ## Accessing the library directly